JamesKBowler/fxcollect/README.md

 # fxcollect

-The purpose of 'fxcollect' is to automate the collection of historical and live financial time serais data from FXCM, then store these data in a MariaDB database ready for backtesting or live execution.
+The purpose of 'fxcollect' is to automate the collection of historical and live financial
+time series data from FXCM, then store these data in a MariaDB database ready for backtesting
+or live execution.

 ### Setup
 Specification: